Parrhasius (painter)

-Parrhasius of Ephesus (Παρράσιος) was a famed painter of Ancient Greece.
-Zeuxis, Timanthes and Parrhasius were painters who belonged to the Ionian School of painting.
-The Ionian School flourished during the 4th-century BCE.
+Parrhasius of Ephesus (Παρράσιος) was a famed painter of Ancient Greece who lived in the decades around 400 BC.
+Active during an era when other painters were starting to depict realistic scenes with shading, Parrhasius stood out by sticking to the older technique of line-drawing, and innovated new ways to portray volume using this method.
+He created new iconographies that future painters would reproduce for centuries.

 Life

 Born to the painter Evenor, he settled in Athens.
 The period of his activity is fixed by the anecdote which Xenophon records of the conversation between him and Socrates on the subject of art; he was therefore distinguished as a painter before 399 BC.
 Seneca relates a tale that Parrhasius bought one of the Olynthians whom Philip sold into slavery, 346 BC, and tortured him in order to have a model for a picture of the bound Prometheus for the Parthenon in Athens; but the story, which is similar to one told of Michelangelo, is chronologically impossible.

 Contest with Zeuxis

+Pliny the Elder tells a story of Parrhasius's contest with Zeuxis in his book Naturalis Historia.
+Zeuxis was perhaps the most prominent painter of this era, famous for his ability to depict scenes which appeared to be true to life using a new method called skiagraphia.
+Parrhasius, on the other hand, was the prime exponent of the older techniques of line-drawing, and highly respected for his compositions.

-Pliny the Elder described Parrhasius's contest with Zeuxis in his book Naturalis Historia: The latter painted some grapes so perfectly that a flock of birds flew down to eat them but, instead, only pecked at their picture.
-Zeuxis had fooled the birds with his picture.
-Parrhasius and Zeuxis walked to Parrhasius's studio whereupon Parrhasius asked Zeuxis to draw aside the curtain and witness his own masterpiece.
-When Zeuxis attempted to do so, he realized that the curtain was not a curtain, but a painting of a curtain.
+The challenge was to try painting the most realistic picture.
+Zeuxis painted some grapes so perfectly that a flock of birds flew down to eat them but, instead, only pecked at their picture.
+He then went to Parrhasius' studio to see the painting he had made, confident he had won.
+When Zeuxis came in, Parrhasius told Zeuxis to remove the curtain covering his painting.
+Zeuxis attempted to do so, and then discovered that the curtain was not a curtain, but a painting of a curtain.
 Zeuxis acknowledged himself to be surpassed, for while Zeuxis had deceived the birds, Parrhasius had deceived Zeuxis.
-This one of the earliest examples mentioned of the idea of trompe-l'œil.
+This is one of the earliest examples of the idea of trompe-l'œil.